sownthunder/spotifyt/README.md

 1. Launch Spotifyt.
 2. Copy the desired playlist URI (You can find this as one of your options to share the playlist).
 3. Cick Download !
-(Spotifyt will grab the URI you copied).
+(Spotifyt will grab the link you copied).
 4. Choose a Folder(Directory) to store your songs.
 5. Wait for the download to finish and enjoy ;) .